Stress is a normal part of everyone’s life. When we feel it in brief

 lives to accommodate to this new condition.

-Chronic stressors that can contribute to illness (such as work
+Chronic stresses that can contribute to illness (such as work

 stress, financial difficulties, relationship problems or parenting